Our Aboriginal community

 We are committed to reconciliation

-We are committed to reconciliation and acknowledges the historic and continuing link of the Aboriginal people to the land through measures like the Statement of Reconciliation, the Reconciliation Action Plan and the acknowledgement of traditional owners delivered at civic events.
+We are committed to reconciliation and acknowledge the historic and continuing link of the Aboriginal people to the land through measures like the Statement of Reconciliation, the Reconciliation Action Plan and the acknowledgement of traditional owners delivered at civic events.

 Reconciliation Action Plan